puppetlabs/puppet-docs/source/pe/3.3/install_pe_split.markdown

 >
 >If you have a properly configured SSH agent with agent forwarding enabled, you don't need to perform any additional SSH configurations.
 Your SSH agent will be used by the installer.
 >
+>If you have any kind of authentication security system in place (e.g., two factor authentication or RSA key prompting) you will need to temporarily disable that system when installing with the web-based installer.
+>
 >If you're using SSH keys to authenticate across the nodes of your PE installation, the public key for the user account performing the installation must be included in the `authorized_keys` file for that user account on each node that you're installing a PE component on, including the machine from which you're running the installer.
 This applies to root or non-root users.
 >
 >The web-based installer will prompt for the user account name, the SSH private key location, and the SSH passphrase for each node on which you're installing a PE component.